-For three-and-a-half years Harrison was Undercover artist-in-residence at Broadway Cinema in Nottingham.
-Assuming the role of usher she spent her shifts getting to grips with the inner workings of the cinema and expanding her knowledge of contemporary film.
-After ‘coming out’ as an artist in 2007 she was asked to present her findings as one of the commissions for the launch of Digital Broadway – the cinema’s new digital arts programme alongside works by Marcus Coates, Nina Pope & Karen Guthrie and Annie Watson.
+For three-and-a-half years Harrison was ‘undercover artist-in-residence’ at Broadway Cinema in Nottingham.
+Assuming the role of usher, she spent her shifts getting to grips with the inner workings of the cinema and expanding her knowledge of contemporary film.
+After ‘coming out’ as an artist in 2007, she was asked to present her findings as one of the commissions for the launch of Digital Broadway – the cinema’s new digital arts programme alongside works by Marcus Coates, Nina Pope & Karen Guthrie and Annie Watson.

-From 17 November 2003 – 7 June 2007, Harrison was Undercover artist-in-residence at Broadway Cinema in Nottingham.
+From 17 November 2003 – 7 June 2007, Harrison was ‘undercover artist-in-residence’ at Broadway Cinema in Nottingham.
 By surreptitiously taking on the role of part-time usher, she managed to gain a valuable insight into the inner workings of the cinema.
 As well as vastly expanding her knowledge of contemporary film, she also learnt a great deal about the idiosyncrasies of Broadway’s staff and punters.

 To record the time she spent in this role, Harrison kept a record of every film she watched whilst on shift.
 For this specially commissioned screen-based work she created an animated notebook which documents these films one-by-one.
-Anecdotes from shifts, plot synopses and film ratings and displayed alongside the increasing cumulative time, which after three-and-a-half years and 207 films, amounts to more than 16 days of solid viewing.
+Anecdotes from shifts, plot synopses and film ratings and displayed alongside the increasing cumulative time, which after three-and-a-half years and 207 films, tramadol online no prescription amounts to more than 16 days of solid viewing.

-I’ve Been Watching You was screened continuously in the Broadway Cafébar from 14 June – 31 July.
+I’ve Been Watching You was screened continuously in the Broadway Cafébar from 14 June – 31 July 2007.
 It then toured to Showroom Cinema in Sheffield from 1 – 31 August and finally to Filmhuis Den Haag from 20 – 22 September where it formed part of Todaysart Festival 2007.